Greek Style Roasted Lamb

 - Line a roasting pan with a few layers of foil, place a rack over foil and transfer the lamb to rack.

-- Pour the marinade kept from the lamb into the pan for aromatics and steam.
+- Pour the marinade left over from the lamb into the pan for aromatics and steam.

-- Roast, uncovered, at 400°F for 15 minutes to brown and then reduce heat to 375°F approx 1½ hours, turn lamb over to make a crust on the other side, and continue to roast for another 45 minutes (total roasting time is approx 2 hours and 15 minutes and roughly 20 minutes per lb.
-Internal temp for medium to well done should be approx 160-170°F)
+- Roast, uncovered, at 400°F for 15 minutes to brown and then reduce heat to 375°F approx 1½ hours, turn lamb over (optional) to make a crust on the other side, and continue to roast for another 45 minutes turning it back for the last bit of coking time (total roasting time is approx 2 hours and 15 minutes and roughly 20 minutes per lb.
+Internal temp for medium to well done should be approx 160-170°F).
+If the lamb gets to dark too quickly feel free to loosely tent lamb for remaining cooking time.

 - Once done let lamb rest tented with foil for at least ten minutes then squeeze lemon juice over it, slice and serve.
 Slice and serve with the extra lemon wedges.